tinacms/tina.io/content/docs/reference/self-hosted/authentication-provider/clerk-auth.md

 })
 ```

 Note that we're checking if the signed-in user's email exists in a hardcoded array.
-There are a few ways to do this properly:
+There are a few ways to do this in a more maintainable way:

 - Create an organization in Clerk, and check to see if the signed-in user is part of the org for this project
 - Create an ["allow-list"](https://clerk.com/docs/authentication/allowlist).
 Note that this is a paid feature.